swift502/Krteq/README.md

 ### Who needs scroll lock?

 I really wanted an LED for my custom letter accent input method.
 I wanted it to be an actual compose LED, which would be supported by QMK, but unfortunately not Windows.
 So ultimately the third LED ended up being a regular scroll lock.
-I still like it as a general purpose LED that can be used for custom functionality via AHK scripts.
+So I use it for my accent input method, and generally like it as a general purpose LED that can be used for custom functionality via AHK scripts.

 ## Documentation